gabeklein/expressive-mvc/README.md

 ```
 <!-- <sup><a href="https://codesandbox.io/s/example-actions-1dyxg">View in CodeSandbox</a></sup> -->

-> With this you can write even the most complex components, all while maintaining key benefits of a functional-component (being much easier on the eyes).
+With this you can write even the most complex components, all while maintaining key benefits of a functional-component, being much easier on the eyeballs.

 <br/>